Facebook iconComplete Guide to Fine-tuning Qwen2.5 VL Model - F22 Labs

 Environment Setup

-Before we begin, we need a GPU with a minimum 18GB of vram .
+Qwen2.5 VL is forgiving in many places, VRAM is not one of them.
+In our experiments, anything below 18GB VRAM led to frequent OOM errors once image grids and LoRA adapters were active, even with aggressive batching.
 Then we need to create a Python environment and install all required dependencies.
 Each package serves a specific purpose.
 If you’re still weighing frameworks for your stack, this comparison of PyTorch vs TensorFlow will help you choose confidently.

 python -m venv venv